 A Taste of India

 To launch yourself into the sights, sounds and smells of South India is to embark on a very interesting journey indeed!
-Perhaps the very best way to reach the heart of India is through the all-important sense of taste.
+Perhaps the very best way to reach the heart of India is through the all-important sense of taste, on a culinary journey.

 Travel around India and you will discover an array of delicious and aromatic dishes to satisfy your inner gourmet.
 Many find it a revelation that no self-respecting Indian cook uses curry powder, a relic of the British Raj, preferring to blend their own spices from treasured recipes handed down through the generations.